22 Must Have Blogging Resources You Need to Excel as a Blogger

 Blogging Courses

-Blogging courses are a dime a dozen.
+Blogging courses are a dime a dozen, so be careful before signing up for one.
 Many creators realized they could make more money telling you how to do something than they can actually doing the thing.
-Other courses are giant ads for blogger affiliates that bring them even more money or funnels users into paid Facebook groups that don’t offer much value.
+Other courses are giant ads for blogger affiliates that bring them even more money or funnel users into paid Facebook groups that don’t offer much value.

 However, there are some great courses available.
 They may not be specific to blogging overall, but they have a lot of great content for particular parts of blogging and can help you grow your business.